DerekChiangTW/CS690V-Visual-Analytics/HW7/README.md

     bokeh serve --show hashtag.py

-## Objective 2 - Analyze text in tweets
+## Objective 2 - Text clustering & Sentiment Analysis of Tweets
-* package pandas,sklearn are required.
+* package pandas, sklearn, wordcloud are required.
 * bokeh server is used for visualization

-Run the following command to generate the graph(may take a while)
+Run the following command to generate the graph (may take a while)

     bokeh serve --show cluster.py